Some Thoughts on the New Eating Disorder Film, “Feed”

 As always, if you are in the early stages of recovery, or are still living with an eating disorder like anorexia or bulimia, I would strongly suggest an honest conversation with yourself and with your treatment team in order to assess the appropriateness of viewing this film.
 If you do ultimately choose to watch, I would encourage you to do so in the company of a loved one who can provide informed support.

-Natalie Cohen is the Senior Marketing and Community Relations Associate as well as the Social Media Coordinator for Walden Behavioral Care.
+Natalie Cohen is the Senior Marketing and Community Relations Associate as well as the Social Media Coordinator.
 She earned her Bachelor of Arts degree in Journalism from the University of Maine in Orono.
 Her favorite part of working at Walden is being able to act as an advocate for clients suffering with mental illnesses and interacting with other eating disorder professionals in the community.
 In her free time, Ms. Cohen enjoys practicing yoga and spending time with her dog, Bella.